newchuyalong/libgdx-learning/Bullet-Wrapper:-Debugging.md

+> Make sure to use the latest nightly (not stable) or to work directly with the latest libGDX code (also make sure to manually update natives in the latter case).
+The issue you're having might already be solved.

 If you encounter a problem when using the Bullet Wrapper, it can be sometimes difficult to find the cause of the problem.
 For example, you might see an error like:
 ```
 # A fatal error has been detected by the Java Runtime Environment: